Agoric/agoric-sdk/packages/zoe/docs/zoe-zcf.md

 ## Zoe and ZCF

-At the current time, Zoe is split into an "upper" part, which is the facet that the contract communicates with, and the "middle", which contains all the common pieces shared across all contracts.
-The middle has the InviteIssuer, manages the purses for all contract instances, and is the central point of contact for installing and instantiating contracts.
+At the current time, Zoe is split into two parts: the part that contains common pieces shared across all contracts (called "zoe" for now) and ZCF, the Zoe contract facet that contracts communicate with.
+The main part is expected to eventually be divided into a an escrow service (which would hold deposited assets) and a coordinator, constituting the main point of contact along with the invite issuer.
 Each time a contract is instantiated with makeInstance(), a new vat is created, and the code for ZCF (the Zoe Contract Facet) is executed, immediately running the code for the contract itself.

  * [Plan for current split](https://github.com/Agoric/agoric-sdk/issues/553)
  * [PR for split](https://github.com/Agoric/agoric-sdk/pull/1288)